ThomasProg/Prog-A-to-Z/content/Introduction/_index.en.md

 \
 But more than that, programming is fun.\
 Just think of it as a puzzle game.\
-Just go at your own rythm and enjoy.
+Just go at your own rhythm and enjoy.

 \
 Ready to start your journey?\